Microplastics Have Invaded The Deep Ocean — And The Food Chain

 Very few people have looked for microplastic concentrations at mid- to deep-ocean depths.
 But there's a place along the California coast where it's relatively easy: The edge of the continent takes a steep dive into the deep ocean at Monterey Bay.
 Whales and white sharks swim these depths just a few miles offshore.

 The Monterey Bay Aquarium Research Institute perches on the shoreline.
-At an MBARI dock, you can see on of their most sophisticated tools for doing that: a multimillion-dollar machine called Ventana sitting on the deck of the research vessel Rachel Carson.
+At an MBARI dock, you can see one of their most sophisticated tools for doing that: a multimillion-dollar machine called Ventana sitting on the deck of the research vessel Rachel Carson.
 "It's a massive underwater robot," explains Kyle Van Houtan, chief scientist with the Monterey Bay Aquarium, which collaborates with MBARI.
 "Robotic arms, a lot of sensors, machinery, lights, video cameras."

 The team they created has been sending Ventana up to 3,000 feet deep into the Bay in search of plastic.